Skip to content

 MethodPurpose

-Localizer::supportedLocales()Static union from config (boot-time).
+Localizer::supportedLocales()Static union (boot-time).

 Localizer::activeLocales()Runtime subset; defaults to supported.